ParnaKundu/Mission-to-Mars/README.md

 ## Results

-- The [Mars NASA news site](https://redplanetscience.com) is inspected and the tiltes and preview text are extracted and formatted using BeautifulSoup.
+- The [Mars NASA news site](https://redplanetscience.com) is inspected and the titles and preview text are extracted and formatted using BeautifulSoup.
 The list is then saved as a JSON file and as documents in a Mongo Database.

 - From the [Mars Temperature Data Site](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) the weather data is extracted using BeautifulSoup and stored in Pandas DataFrame.